Habitat Classification from Ground-Level Imagery Using Deep Neural Networks: Introduction

-To date, most AI-driven habitat mapping works rely on remote sensing data (e.g., satellite or drone imagery) \citep{van2023high, norris2024comparing}, which can be hindered by sensor availability, weather conditions, and relatively coarse spatial resolution (satellite imagery typically several m/pixel) \citep{diaz2024classification, morueta2024unlocking, marjani2025novel}.
-Ground-level imagery, by contrast, captures local structural and compositional cue for habitats \citep{perrett2023deepverge}, which are invisible from above but critical for precise habitat classification.
-While ground-level images are more readily captured by consumer-grade devices as opposed to a complicated remote sensing pipeline, this avenue remains largely underexplored for developing more comprehensive and robust AI models for habitat recognition \citep{mall2312remote, morueta2024unlocking}.
-In this context, we approach automatic habitat classification using ground-level imagery.
-By leveraging state-of-the-art AI techniques on richly annotated imagery, we seek to complement existing survey methods, to support cost-effective field-level habitat monitoring and land cover mapping.
+To date, most AI-driven habitat mapping works rely on remote sensing data (e.g., satellite or drone imagery) \citep{van2023high, norris2024comparing}.
+Though remote-sensing-based habitat classification excels at quantifying spatial extent, it can be hindered by sensor availability, weather conditions, and relatively coarse spatial resolution (satellite imagery typically several m/pixel) \citep{diaz2024classification, morueta2024unlocking, marjani2025novel}.
+Ground-level imagery, by contrast, captures local structural and compositional cues for habitats \citep{perrett2023deepverge}, which are invisible from above but critical for precise habitat classification.
+It is effective for site-scale habitat assessment and species identification and can be collected with consumer devices rather than a complex remote-sensing pipeline.
+However, this approach has been less studied for AI-driven habitat classification.
+In the UK, image analysis is widely used to help both expert and non-expert field surveyors identify species, but no such equivalent currently exists for habitats.
+Yet, habitat classification is important for mapping and decision-making regarding land use and management, as well as in the context of BNG, a government supported approach currently in use in England to ensure that new projects deliver measurable improvement in nature either on site, or in areas away from the development site (offsets). \citep{mall2023remote, morueta2024unlocking} In this context, we approach automatic habitat classification using ground-level imagery.
+By leveraging state-of-the-art AI techniques on richly annotated images from the UK Countryside Survey \citep{carey2008countryside}, we seek to support cost-effective site-level habitat monitoring, land cover mapping, and complement established approaches such as remote sensing.

+Recently, data-driven computer vision has become instrumental in ecological and environmental research by leveraging the growing volume of imagery from diverse sensors to deliver social and economic benefits \citep{reynolds2025potential, oba2025accelerating}.
+Applications include species detection and monitoring, where deep learning models automate identification and population assessment from camera traps \citep{ratnayake2021tracking, bjerge2022real, xu2024advancing}; underwater and benthic habitat surveys \citep{zhong2023fine}, which leverage images recorded by underwater cameras to monitor coral reef growth; plant recognition \citep{joly2024overview, wang2025plant}, employing large public datasets to train deep neural networks to classify plant species (e.g. PlantCEF \citep{plantnet2025}); and habitat classification \citep{van2023high, norris2024comparing}.